What is an Attribution Model?

-Differences Between Google AdWords and Google Analytics Conversion Tracking
+Differences Between Google Ads and Google Analytics Conversion Tracking

-As an alternative to Google AdWords conversion tracking, conversions can be tracked in Google Analytics and then sent to AdWords through platform integration.
+As an alternative to Google Ads conversion tracking, conversions can be tracked in Google Analytics and then sent to Google Ads through platform integration.
 The tracking setups are generally the same: you install a tracking code on every page of your website.
-However, conversion values will be different for tracking that is setup in AdWords versus in Google Analytics for a variety of reasons, including differences in the attribution models.
+However, conversion values will be different for tracking that is setup in Google Ads versus in Google Analytics for a variety of reasons, including differences in the attribution models.

-- Google AdWords looks at Google Paid ad interactions only, while Google Analytics looks at interactions from all sources.
+- Google Ads looks at Google Paid ad interactions only, while Google Analytics looks at interactions from all sources.